 Business and family grow up together

-For over 60 years,the Schmidt family has been growing beautiful trees and "growing new ideas."
+For 70 years,the Schmidt family has been growing beautiful trees and "growing new ideas."
 We’re very proud of the business that took root soon after Frank and Evelyn Schmidt married in 1946 and set out to raise a family and establish a nursery of their own.

 We share our family history and business history with you because they are intertwined, and it helps to show you where we’re going by sharing where we’ve been.
 Although our company has grown into one of the country’s largest producers of shade and ornamental trees, it is still very much a family business governed by family goals and values.